-Chemo side effects vary depending on the type and amount of chemotherapy drug used and how the body reacts to it.
+Chemo side effects vary depending on the type and amount of chemotherapy drug you need and how your body reacts to it.
 Because chemotherapy drugs travel through the body, they can also impact healthy cells, leading to a variety of side effects.

-Some chemo drugs can damage cells in the heart, kidneys, bladder, lungs, and nervous system.
-Your doctor monitors you closely and may prescribe medicines to protect your body’s normal cells.
+Some chemo drugs can damage cells in the heart, kidneys, bladder, lungs, nervous system, and reproductive system.
+Your doctor will monitor you closely and may prescribe medicines to protect your body’s normal cells.
 There are also medicines to help relieve side effects.